Skip to main content

 Setting up a run

-A Mjolnir run is configured through a six-step wizard:
+A Mjolnir run is configured through a five-step wizard:

 StepWhat you do